nataliatesarova/project-four/README.md

 ## Future features

-Allow the user to save a draft version of a recipe to edit and complete at a later time.
+-Allow the user to save a draft version of a recipe to edit and complete at a later time.
-Bio to be available for all registered users to view Recipe Search and Filters: Allow users to search for recipes using keywords, ingredients, cuisine, and dietary preferences (e.g. gluten free, vegan)
+-Bio to be available for all registered users to view -Recipe Search and Filters to allow users to search for recipes using keywords, ingredients, cuisine, and dietary preferences (e.g. gluten free, vegan)
-Recipe Categories: Categorize recipes into sections such as breakfast, lunch, dinner, desserts.
+-Recipe Categories: Categorize recipes into sections such as breakfast, lunch, dinner, desserts.
-Add difficulty level, serving size, nutritional and calorific information.
+-Difficulty level, serving size, nutritional and calorific information.
-Newsletter Subscription: Provide a subscription option for users to receive regular updates on new recipes, cooking tips, and the latest blog updates.
+-Newsletter Subscription option will allow users to receive regular updates on new recipes, cooking tips, and the latest blog updates.
-Enable sharing of recipes directly via social media.
+-Enable sharing of recipes directly via social media.

 ## Features